arangodb/velocystream/VelocyStream_1.0.md

-Client / Server Communication (VST 1.1)
+Client / Server Communication (VST 1.0)
 =======================================

-Version 1.1.0 of 23 November 2016
+Version 1.0.0 of 11 November 2016, 10:13 CET

+Comment: This document was created after the fact and describes the implementation that is in use in all versions of ArangoDB 3.1 and all development versions of ArangoDB 3.2 up to 10 May 2017.
+Later versions support both this protocol version 1.0 and the protocol version 1.1.
+The version used is detected from the first 11 bytes sent by the client, for details see below.

 HTTP
 ----